stanimirovn/docs-redis/installing.html.md

 <a id="syslog"></a>
 ## Configuring Syslog Output

-It is recommended that operators configure a syslog output.
+Pivotal recommends that operators configure a syslog output.

 1. Select the **Syslog** tab to setup the details of your syslog draining.
 1. Add the Syslog address and Syslog port of your log management tool.